 Proof That God Exists

-Sometime in October 2016 as I was taking a walk on late evening, I was invigorated on gazing at the perfectly spherical slivery moon which seemed in my eyes to be freely suspended in the sky without any pillars to support it.
+Sometime in October 2016 as I was taking a walk late in the evening, I was invigorated on gazing at the perfectly spherical slivery moon which seemed in my eyes to be freely suspended in the sky without any pillars to support it.
 I was left with an impression I sometimes have when I view a full moon: that the Creator must have used a mathematical set to design it.
 And I eventually found myself reciting this quote by Alfred Tennyson:

 The sun, the moon, the stars, the seas, the hills and the plains - are not these, O soul, the vision of Him who reigns?I was truly stirred to worship God, felt His peace and moved to disagree with atheists who claim the idea of God's existence is a delusion.
 Okay, let me reason it out.